viamrobotics/docs/docs/registry/create/_index.md

 Viam provides many built-in models.
 If you cannot find existing modular resources from the [Viam Registry](/registry/#the-viam-registry) that support your hardware or software, you can add new {{< glossary_tooltip term_id="module" text="modules" >}}.

 A _module_ provides one or more {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}}, which add {{< glossary_tooltip term_id="resource" text="resource" >}} {{< glossary_tooltip term_id="type" text="types" >}} or {{< glossary_tooltip term_id="model" text="models" >}} that are not built into Viam.
-Modules run alongside `viam-server` as separate processs, communicating with `viam-server` over UNIX sockets.
+Modules run alongside `viam-server` as separate processes, communicating with `viam-server` over UNIX sockets.
 When the module initializes, it registers those pairs on your robot, making the functionality defined by that pair available for use.

 In most cases, the {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} you create should be a new [model](/registry/key-concepts/#models) that implements an existing Viam [API](/program/apis/).